-Because of the subjective nature of prospective information required to fulfil the requirements of Item 21 of Annexure 1 to the Franchising Code, the persuasiveness of the evidence available is limited.
-Prospective information is information about events and/or actions that have not yet occurred and may not occur.
-It reflects assumptions about future events and is subject to future changes in the business and economic conditions.
-Whilst evidence is available to support the assumptions on which the directors' opinion is based, such evidence is future orientated and speculative in nature.
+Because of the subjective nature of prospective information required to fulfil the requirements of Item 210 of Annexure 1.4-to the Franchising Code, the persuasiveness of the evidence available is limited.
+Prospective information is information about relates to events and/or actions that have not yet occurred and may not occur, and It reflects assumptions about that are dependent upon future events and is subject to future changes in the risks inherent in the business-and future-economic conditions.
+Whilst evidence is available to support the assumptions on which the directors' opinion_is based, such evidence is future orientated and speculative in nature.
 As a consequence, actual results are likely to be different from the information on which the audit opinion is based, since anticipated events frequently do not occur as expected or assumed and the variations between the prospective opinion and the actual outcome may be significant.